Ahoy there me mateys! I received this fantasy eARC from NetGalley in exchange for an honest review. So here be me honest musings . . .

 - The Ending – One of the worst endings ever.
 Ivy made two horrible and ridiculous choices.
 The author decided to leave the ramifications of the case and the effects on the students and staff are not discussed.
 The book ends in such an odd fashion that I thought there might another book coming.
 Nope.
 This be a standalone.

 The author includes lots of dark topics in this book and then never explores any of the actual life consequences of such choices.
-She ends the book with no closure or realistic ramifications.
+They end the book with no closure or realistic ramifications.
 Instead the entire plot felt more like a facade for Ivy to realize that a) her problem is herself; and b) for her to fall in lust.
 Shame because I wanted to like this one.
 Unfortunately it must walk the plank!
 Arrrr!

 So lastly . . .